Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Jones has been openly critical of Trump – particularly when it comes to Trump’s wish to withdraw the U.S. from the Paris climate change agreement – and picked up key endorsements from liberal lawmakers.

-Former Vice President Joe Biden endorsed Jones in the primary and loaned his voice to robocalls made to voters.
+Former Vice President Joe Biden endorsed Jones in the primary and lent his voice to robocalls made to voters.

 “Doug Jones will make a great U.S. senator so please make sure you get out and vote on Tuesday – and I’m hoping you’ll vote for my friend, Doug Jones,” Biden said.